-Now as the mind becomes more clear and still, all those hidden feelings and emotions which were lying dormant in your subconscious mind gradually starts coming up to the surface of the conscious mind.
+Now as the mind becomes more clear and still, all those hidden feelings and emotions which were lying dormant in your subconscious mind gradually start coming up to the surface of the conscious mind.

 It is very normal for these feelings to come up while meditating.
 Try to think of this as a cleansing process of the mind.
 I can understand that these feelings are very uncomfortable and difficult to deal with.
-They well up like an active volcano which is about to erupt.
+They well up like an active volcano that is about to erupt.
 Let it flow.

-You need to accept these feelings and let them pass, and with regular meditation practice a time will come when these feelings and negative emotions associated with them will not bother you anymore.
+You need to accept these feelings and let them pass, and with regular meditation practice, a time will come when these feelings and negative emotions associated with them will not bother you anymore.
 You will simply become an observer who’s just watching the contents of the mind, without judging them.

 Yes!
-Meditation does make us sensitive but not from the perspective of ego.
+Meditation does make us sensitive but not from the perspective of the ego.
 In fact, it reduces the ego, and makes us more sensitive to life and nature, and helps us develop compassion and empathy.

-Being sensitive to your emotions is not a sign weakness.
-In fact, it takes a lot of effort to get in touch with your inner self, and most people don’t have the patience or lack courage to do that.
-They try to distract themselves by getting hooked on to addictions or use means of suppression.
+Being sensitive to your emotions is not a sign of weakness.
+In fact, it takes a lot of effort to get in touch with your inner self, and most people don’t have the patience or lack the courage to do that.
+They try to distract themselves by getting hooked on addictions or use means of suppression.

-This kind of suppression is very unhealthy for our body and mind, and can cause various ailments and chronic diseases.
+This kind of suppression is very unhealthy for our body and mind and can cause various ailments and chronic diseases.

 Sometimes our thoughts and emotions are so overwhelming that it becomes difficult to ignore them.
 But that’s ok.
 As I said earlier, it’s a sign that you are making good progress in your spiritual journey.